SQL Query

 inner join collA as parent on parent._id = child.parentId;

-Note that after a collection has been aliased, all references to its fields must use that new alias and not its original name.
+Note that after a collection has been aliased, all references to its fields must use the new alias and not its original name.

 Cross joins